Prasanna1610/IRIS-CLASSIFICATION/README.md

 # IRIS-CLASSIFICATION
-Classifying different types of Irises
+Classifying different types of Irises using ML techniques.